FALLENau/e13_homework_week_11_day_01/README.md

 ## Getting Started

-First we made a basic sever with js to experience console within chrome, second we worked with DOM sever template.
+First use the startpoint.zip files to setup files, this will make a basic JS sever to experience console within chrome, and a  DOM sever template to start from.

 ### Prerequisites

-What things you need to install the software and how to install them
+NPM + node_module sever

 ```
-Give examples
+$npm install
 ```

 ### Installing